berzel/paynow-ecocash-payments/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-2. Using a docker image.
-If you're using docker you can simply run the following command on your computer to start the application
+2. Using a docker image. `// TODO: Create a docker image for this app`

-`$ docker run berzel/paynow-ecocash-payment`

 ### API Documentation
 The endpoint `POST /v1/payments` requires the following fields to work